Tochukz/Amazon-Web-Services/Amazon-S3-Cookbook/README.md

 To configure a website with your domain you need to
 1. Create an S3 buckets, namely `<your_domain>` or `<your_subdomain>.<your_domain>` e.g `blog.tochukwu.xyz`.
 2. Configure the bucket for static website hosting and upload your files as describe earlier above.
-3. Go to Route 53 section of the Console and Click on Hosted _zoned_ menu.
+3. Go to Route 53 section of the Console and Click on Hosted _zones_ menu.
 4. Create a hosted zone and in your Hosted zone, Create a record.
 5. When creating a record, you select the _Alias_ option and map your site to your S3 bucket using the _Route traffic to Info_ select dropdown.
+It may take a few minutes before the URL will become active.
 6. If you were not using an S3 bucket you can map the record name (website domain/subdomain) to the IP address by not selecting _Alias_ options.

 You can have  `www` subdomain redirected to you site e.g `www.example.com` -> `example.com`.